Kevin-Beck/Alzendor/README.md

 Also this is not a robust way to do a networking system.
 Its the absolute bare necessity.
 If you were to look to make something similar you'd be better off just https://github.com/vis2k/Telepathy as it has everything required with all the flexibility.

-This project overall was a great way to learn about AWS, C# socket networking, Jenkins and Docker stuff.
+This project was extremely complex for me and definitely a jump into the deep end, but overall was a great way to learn about AWS, C# socket networking, Jenkins and Docker stuff.